-- 13.15 Under clause 7 of the Ordinance Standing Committee has also specified that if a Lay minister transfers to another parish or organisation constituted by ordinance or resolution of Synod, the parish concerned must pay to the parish or organisation to which the Lay minister is transferring 2% of the product of the stipend (per annum) of the Lay minister at the time of the transfer and the period of his or her continuous service in parishes and/or organisations in the Diocese, expressed in years and fractions thereof. - 13.16 Where a Lay minister who has a long service leave entitlement (generally 10 or more years) retires, resigns or dies, they or their legal personal representative (as the case may be) shall be paid a sum calculated by reference to the value of the stipend and allowances of such Lay minister for the period of the leave entitlement, and PAYG tax deducted as applicable. - 13.17 In some cases an entitlement may be payable for service of less than 10 years.
-To confirm if an entitlement is owed, reference should be made to the document "Long service leave A guide to long service leave entitlements" published by the NSW Office of Industrial Relations, and by using the long service leave calculator referred to above.
+- 13.15 Under clause 7 of the Ordinance Standing Committee has also specified that if an employee (be they a lay minister or other employee) transfers to another parish or organisation constituted by ordinance or resolution of Synod, the parish concerned must pay to the parish or organisation to which the employee is transferring 2% of the product of the stipend or salary (per annum) of the employee at the time of the transfer and the period of his or her continuous service in parishes and/or organisations in the Diocese, expressed in years and fractions thereof. - 13.16 Where a lay minister or other parish employee who has a long service leave entitlement (generally 10 or more years) retires, resigns or dies, they or their legal personal representative (as the case may be) shall be paid a sum calculated by reference to the value of the stipend or salary and allowances of such lay minister for the period of the leave entitlement, and PAYG tax deducted as applicable. - 13.17 In some cases of resignation, dismissal or death a pro-rata entitlement may be payable for service of more than 5 but less than 10 years.
+To confirm if an entitlement is owed, reference should be made to the document "About your Long Service Leave A guide for lay ministers and other employees in the Diocese of Sydney", and by using the long service leave calculator referred to above.